Recho Omondi: Podcasting

 Throughout 2024, Omondi conducted interviews with rapper Yasiin Bey and stylist Law Roach for The Cutting Room Floor, both of which found popularity online.
 She also started a YouTube channel for the podcast in January 2024.
 According to Danya Issawi of The Cut, The Cutting Room Floor had become "one of fashion's most popular podcasts" by 2025 due to Omondi's "honest and straightforward" interviewing style.
 She interviewed fashion designer Steve Madden on a May 2025 episode of the podcast, where he discussed his imprisonment for securities fraud and criticized international tariffs imposed by President Donald Trump.
 Clips of the interview went viral on both TikTok and YouTube, with commenters widely praising Madden; online searches for Madden and the stock price of his namesake fashion brand rose soon after.
 She also appeared as the moderator for the first episode of Instagram's Ask It Anyway interview series in June 2025, which featured rapper Tyler, the Creator.

 In August 2025, Omondi posted a job listing on LinkedIn for The Cutting Room Floors full-time office coordinator, which was described as combining the roles of a personal assistant, bookings administrator, and studio coordinator.
 It prompted social media backlash against her, including from writer Ira Madison III, due to its listed yearly salary of $55 thousand before tax with no benefits, which users widely criticized as too low.
 Omondi stated in a TikTok livestream soon thereafter that the job was intended for candidates who wanted "to come to New York and hustle in the early years of their careers", but later froze the job listing and stated in a voice note for her Patreon subscribers that she had "made a mess out of this unintentionally".

+By 2026, The Cutting Room Floor was in the top one percent of Patreon-exclusive podcasts.
+In June 2026, Omondi signed a three-year marketing and production partnership with Patreon.